 Measures for Adaptation to and Mitigation of Climate Change Risks

 Our enduring concern around weather and temperature change is reflected in our daily ordering activities and sales floor formation.
 In product development and lineups as well, we strive to provide products that meet customers’ needs by establishing a hypothesis based on weather changes over several months.
 At the same time, we will respond carefully to changes in customers’ purchasing behavior driven by abnormal weather and temperature changes driven by climate change.

-Furthermore, since IY purchases all harvested produce, even non‒standard items, from Seven Farms, its environmental initiative based on recycling-oriented agriculture, it is unaffected by market trends when purchasing and selling vegetables.
-In this way, it is also addressing the aspect of stable product procurement.
-Seven Farms are located in 13 places throughout Japan, covering approximately 200 ha in total.
-(As of February 28, 2018)
+The "Seven Farm" environmental recycling‒oriented agriculture initiative of IY buys the entire quantity of harvested produce, including non‒standard items.
+This enables us to procure and sell vegetables steadily regardless of market trends.
+In this way, we are also addressing the aspect of stable product procurement.
+These Seven Farms are located in 13 places throughout Japan, covering approximately 200 ha in total.
+(As of February 28, 2018).

 In addition, Seven & i Holdings is establishing systems to prepare for disasters associated with sudden weather phenomena, such as the numerous incidents of heavy rain and landslides that have occurred recently in Japan.
 For example, we have distributed booklets to regular employees summarizing how to respond in an emergency, and we have also been holding regular simulation drills using teleconferencing systems and so forth.
 Furthermore, Seven & i Holdings is constructing 7VIEW (Seven Visual Information Emergency Web), a system that enables provision, sharing, and joint use of disaster information.
 The system gathers together information from within the Group and through cooperation with business partners.

 Measures to mitigate climate change include various initiatives related to reducing our environmental impact, such as energy conservation and use of renewable energy at stores, along with forest maintenance and related activities throughout Japan.